 Thursday, January 30—Saturday, February 1, 2020

-Earlier in the program, composer Alex Temple’s Liebeslied electronically distorts love songs of the 1950s, rendering them surreal and unrecognizable.
+Renowned mezzo-soprano Isabel Leonard sings Ravel's Shéhérazade, and is featured later in the program on composer Alex Temple’s Liebeslied – a piece that electronically distorts love songs of the 1950s, rendering them surreal and unrecognizable.

 Choose a performance from the dates below

 “ Leonard is a true treasure ... immensely talented and charismatic ... already one of the world’s leading artists though still relatively early in her career. ”New York Classical Review